terrymorse58/serialize-anything/README.md

 #### Exceptions
 1. There are two JavaScript types that **serialize-anything** does not support: *WeakMap* and *WeakSet*.
 Since there is no known way to enumerate their values, they can't be serialized.

-2. Circular object references are not supported at this time.

 ---
 ## Data Types Supported
 Comparing support for data types in the most popular methods.